omar-el-mountassir/omar-claude-control-plane/CURRENT-WORK.md

 **For session startup and decision support**: See operations/continuity and operations/conversations modules
 **For system commands and tools**: See tech-stack.md and standards.md modules
+**For collaboration improvement**: See operations/continuous-improvement module
-**Current Focus**: P1 Foundation Quartet - Unit Testing Framework implementation
+**Current Focus**: P1 Foundation Quintet - Unit Testing Framework implementation (post P0 completion)

 ---